IsaHu-dev/Calorie-Mind/README.md

 ### Target Users

 Calorie Mind is designed for individuals aiming to promote healthier lifestyles through mindful calorie management and tracking.
 Target users include fitness-conscious individuals looking to optimize their nutrition, heart disease charities, and well-being clinics that aim to support clients in achieving balanced dietary habits.
-Calorie Mind is ideal for all ages who wish to be informed of their calorie intake for better health and life.
+Calorie Mind is ideal for all ages who wish to be informed of their calorie intake for better health and a good lifestyle.

  # How to Use Calorie Mind